-Convenience can make tapping the equity in your home rather appealing.
+Convenience and tax-deductible interest make tapping the equity in your home rather appealing.
 Just be careful that you don't take a casual view about draining the equity in your home—it could jeopardize your most important asset.

 CAUTION: If you fail to make the loan payments, you could ultimately lose your home in a foreclosure.

 There are generally two types of such loans: home equity loans and home equity lines of credit.

 Home equity loans, sometimes referred to as second mortgages, involve borrowing money and making principal and interest periods over a specified period of time.
 Here are some features of home equity loans:

 Another way to tap the equity in your home is with a home equity line of credit.
 Instead of borrowing a fixed amount of money at one time, you can establish a line of credit against the equity in your home and draw on the money as you need it.
 The lender will set a limit on the total amount you can borrow and will issue you checks.
 It is almost like a checking account, except you have to pay back the money and you must pay interest on the balance due.
 Following are some features of a home equity credit line.